deysipaniagua7/nosql-challenge/README.md

 •	“NoSQL_analysis starter”: Holds my code for part 3 of the challenge.

-Please note, I used in-class activities/notes and the following resources to complete my assignments:
+Please note, I used in-class activities/notes and the following resources to complete my assignment:

 https://stackoverflow.com/questions/75319317/how-do-i-delete-many-filtering-by-two-conditions